insky7/zig_playground/README.md

 # zig_playground
-testing out zig, getting familiar with it
+testing out zig, getting familiar with it.